gregory-chris/peegees/public/content/lessons/06-concurrency-transactions.md

 ### Read Uncommitted

+Read Uncommitted is the lowest isolation level, allowing dirty reads of uncommitted changes from other transactions.
+While PostgreSQL supports this level for SQL compliance, it behaves identically to Read Committed due to MVCC architecture.

 ```sql
 -- Read Uncommitted: Can see uncommitted changes from other transactions
 SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED;